iglin/go-sql/README.md

 - `QueryStmt<T>`: For retrieving multiple entities
 - `QueryPageStmt<T>`: For retrieving paginated results

+There are also DAO variants of these types (prefixed with `Dao`) that are used when building DAOs.

 ### Pagination

 The library includes built-in pagination support: